 Find Out More

 Interested to see how these findings compare to 2016?
-Check out last year's blog post on pet industry trends.
+Check out our older blog post on pet industry trends.

 For more in-depth information on the pet industry, read the report U.S. Pet Market Outlook, 2016-2017.
 This comprehensive study includes national online consumer polls of U.S. adult pet owners as well as extensive primary and secondary research.
 Click to the Packaged Facts website to view additional pet industry market data.